The enforcement layer between AI agents and production systems.

 (LangSmith, Helicone)

-Logs and traces agent behavior Read-only; logs damage after it occurs; does not block
+Logs and traces agent behavior Read-only; cannot block actions; logs damage after it occurs

 Agent framework